-CEO and Chairman, Eligo Bioscience, 2017 European Young Leader
+CEO and Chairman, Eligo Bioscience and 2017 European Young Leader (EYL40)

-Director of the Jacques Delors Institute, 2014 European Young Leader
+Founding Director of the Jacques Delors Institute and 2014 European Young Leader (EYL40)

 Former Belgian Prime Minister

-Chair of the European Parliament Delegation to the EU-Serbia Stabilisation and Association Parliamentary Committee and Trustee of Friends of Europe
+Chair of the European Parliament's Delegation to the EU-Serbia Stabilisation and Association Parliamentary Committee

-Maltese Minister for the Environment, Climate Change and Planning, 2017 European Young Leader
+Maltese Minister for Transport, Infrastructure and Capital Projects, and 2017 European Young Leader (EYL40)

 Former Italian Foreign Minister

-Founder & Managing Director of Financing Agency for Social Entrepreneurship (FASE), 2017 European Young Leader
+Founder & CEO of Financing Agency for Social Entrepreneurship (FASE) and 2017 European Young Leader (EYL40)

-Founder & CEO of Vitaes Talent, 2013 European Young Leader
+Co-Founder & CEO of Vitaes and Meditech Capital and 2013 European Young Leader (EYL40)

 José María Gil-Robles y Quiñones